Calling all investors in GDS H - GuruFocus.com

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GDS Holdings Limited (“GDS” or “the Company”) (NASDAQ: GDS) and certain of its officers.
+NEW YORK, July 03, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against GDS Holdings Limited (“GDS” or “the Company”) ( GDS) and certain of its officers.

 Class Definition: